Ticketmaster Cancels Public On-Sale For Taylor Swift Tour, Citing 'Insufficient' Inventory - NewsBreak

 Ticketmaster has canceled its public on-sale for Swift's "Eras Tour," which was set to open on Friday, Nov.
 17.

-The tour of stadiums across the United States will begin in 2023 and is set to include multiple shows at MetLife Stadium in New Jersey and Gillette Stadium in Massachusetts.
+The tour of stadiums across the United States will begin in 2023.

 "Due to extraordinarily high demands on ticketing systems and insufficient remaining ticket inventory to meet that demand, tomorrow's public on-sale for Taylor Swift | The Eras Tour has been cancelled," the company tweeted on Thursday, Nov.
 17.